How The Lending Cartel Disposes Their REO Will Determine the Market’s Fate

 Prices also have come down so much already they have less distance to fall.
 During the housing boom, prices inflated much faster than incomes rose, thanks to speculation and lax lending.
 The ratio of home prices to annual incomes reached 1.6 at the end of June, which is below the ratio of 1.88 from 1989 to 2003, according to Moody’s Analytics.

 By those metrics, prices are actually undervalued in markets that have already seen huge declines, such as Las Vegas, Phoenix and Los Angeles.
 But Moody’s data show that prices remain “significantly overvalued” elsewhere, including Boston; New York; Seattle; Orange County, Calif., and Charlotte, N.C.
 Markets in both camps face supply imbalances that will pressure prices for years.

 Moody’s is right on.
 Las Vegas is too low relative to incomes, and Orange County is much too high.

 The fastest cure for housing would be job creation because it would boost demand for homes while putting delinquent borrowers back on solid footing.

 But if that doesn’t materialize, policy makers face a thorny question: whether to intervene if price declines accelerate beyond the 5% to 10% that most economists expect.
 In recent weeks, the White House has been surveying industry analysts on how to manage the inventory overhang.

-I believe the government will intervene if prices fall too fast, particularly if interest rates go up too fast: The Bernanke Put: The Implied Protection of Mortgage Interest Rates.
+I believe the government will intervene if prices fall too fast, particularly if interest rates go up too fast.

 Analysts at Barclays Capital estimate that some four million loans are in some stage of foreclosure or are at least 90 days past due, down slightly from a January peak.